jprochazk/hebi4/site/docs/guide.md

 ## Statements

-The unit of syntax in Hebi is a _statement_.
+The base unit of syntax in Hebi is a _statement_.
 Every program consists of statements.
 Each statement does something, and produces no value.

 ### Variables